Medical Malpractice

 Some of the most common examples of medical malpractice in New York include:

-- Surgical errors such as leaving a foreign object in the patient’s body
+• Surgical errors (ie. leaving foreign objects in the body, etc.)

 Winning Medical Malpractice Attorneys on Your Side